 I remember my father building some innovative plastics blow molding machines where he added a central processing control device to the machines so that all adjustable controls could be changed from one place.
 He would have loved seeing what is going on at Google these days, and the hardware that they are working on developing, which focuses on building controls into textiles and plastics.

-Outside of search efforts from Google, but it is interesting seeing what else they may get involved in since that is begining to cover a wider and wider range of things, from self-driving cars to glucose analyzing contact lenses.
+Outside of search efforts from Google, but it is interesting seeing what else they may get involved in since that is beginning to cover a wider and wider range of things, from self-driving cars to glucose analyzing contact lenses.
 I was surprised to see a web page from Levi’s showing a joint project from Google and Levis on their Project Jacquard.

 It had me curious if I could find patents related to Google’s Project Jacquard, so I went to the USPTO website and searched, and a couple came up.

 Attaching Electronic Components to Interactive Textiles